DerArkeN/Untis-Google/README.md

 ### Used to synchronize webuntis events with your google calendar.
 Requires an running server with nodejs.

+### Functionality
+Enters your specified webuntis lessons in your google calendar with room and teacher.
+Updates every hour.
+Cancelled lessons will be marked red.

 ### Step by step instruction

 #### Download or clone the repository